 2.4.1 Spectrophotometry & the Beer-Lambert Law

-Spectrophotometry is a type of spectroscopy which measures how much much light is absorbed by matter.
-As light passes through a solution the various particles which comprise the sample, including the media, become energized and thus subtract from the original intensity of the incident light (Io)[chem textbook].
+Spectrophotometry is a type of spectroscopy that measures the amount of light absorbed by matter.
+As light passes through a solution, the various particles which comprise the sample, including the media, become energized and thus subtract from the original intensity of the incident light (Io)[chem textbook].
 The amount of light measured at the detector is the amount of light which was not absorbed by the system and is known as the transmitted light (It).
-The ratio between of these two known quantities (transmitted vs. incident light) is known as transmittance (T) and is highlighted in FigureX Equation 1.[cite chem textbook chapter on beers law]
+The ratio between these two known quantities (transmitted vs. incident light) is known as transmittance (T) and is highlighted in FigureX Equation 1[cite chem textbook chapter on beers law].